Skip to main content

 dms restart

-Kill all existing DMS processes (both backend and Quickshell) and relaunch them.
+Kill the DMS backend server (along with its Quickshell child process) and relaunch them.
 This is useful when you've made configuration changes and want to reload the shell.

 dms restart [flags]